syntax27/sdktester/README.md

 ## Installation

-You can explore the code of the app to look at a potential implementation of these two SDKs, or you can download the app and execute in your iPhone.
+You can explore the code of the app to look at a potential implementation of these two SDKs.
+To install the app, you need xCode to compile it.
-To do so, just navigate to https://ppxoab.herokuapp.com/sdktester with your mobile browser, tap on the install icon and select "Install".

-Before executing the app, you will need to "Trust" the developer team.
-To do so, navigate on your iPhone to:

->Settings -> General -> Device Management -> PayPal UK Ltd -> Trust "PayPal UK Ltd" -> Trust

-You will now be able to execute "SDK Tester" just by tapping on the app icon from your home screen.

 ## Usage